U.S. Senate approves bill to fight climate change, cut drug costs in win for Biden | Politics

 The U.S. Senate on Sunday passed a sweeping $430 billion bill intended to fight climate change, lower drug prices and raise some corporate taxes, a major victory for President Joe Biden that Democrats hope will aid their chances of keeping control of Congress in this year's elections.
 After a marathon, 27-hour weekend session of debate and Republican efforts to derail the package, the Senate approved the legislation known as the Inflation Reduction Act by a 51-50 party line vote Vice President Kamala Harris cast the tie-breaking ballot.

-The action sends the measure to the House of Representatives for a vote expected Friday that could forward it, in turn, to the White House for Biden's signature.
-In a statement, Biden urged the House to act as soon as possible and said he looked forward to signing the bill into law.
+The action sends the measure to the House of Representatives for a vote, likely Friday when representatives plan to reconvene briefly during a summer recess.
+They are expected to pass it, which would then send the bill to the White House for Biden's signature.
+In a statement, Biden said he looked forward to signing the bill into law.
 "The Senate is making history," an elated Senate Majority Leader Chuck Schumer said, after pumping his fists in the air as Democrats cheered and their staff members responded to the vote with a standing ovation.

 "To Americans who’ve lost faith that Congress can do big things, this bill is for you," he said.
 "This bill is going to change America for decades."
 Schumer said the legislation contains "the boldest clean energy package in American history" to fight climate change while reducing consumer costs for energy and some medicines.

 Democrats have drawn harsh attacks from Republicans over the legislation's $430 billion in new spending and roughly $740 billion in new revenue.
-Nevertheless, Democrats hope its passage, ahead of an August recess, will help the party's House and Senate candidates in the Nov.
+Nevertheless, Democrats hope its passage will help the party's House and Senate candidates in the Nov.
 8 midterm elections at a time when Biden is suffering from anemic public approval ratings amid high inflation.

 The legislation is aimed at reducing carbon emissions and shifting consumers to green energy, while cutting prescription drug costs for the elderly and tightening enforcement on taxes for corporations and the wealthy.
 Because the measure pays for itself and reduces the federal deficit over time, Democrats contend that it will help bring down inflation, an economic liability that has also weighed on their hopes of retaining legislative control in the run-up to the 2024 presidential election.